Disaster Relief Payments

 In addition to providing funds to disaster victims using electronic funds transfer and U.S. Treasury checks, FEMA also had a pilot program in which they provided approximately 8,500 debit cards to some of the victims.
 The debit cards were set up in the victim's name and “pre-loaded” with $2,000 in spending authority.
 Purchases made by persons using the FEMA-provided debit cards that have been set up in the victim's name are subject to Wisconsin sales or use tax in the same manner as any other purchase made by that individual.

 An ARCDO is a voucher that the American Red Cross (ARC) provides to a disaster victim for a specific vendor and is good up to a specified dollar amount.
-Although ARCDOs are mainly issued for lodging for the victims, the ARC also issues ARCDOs for items such as groceries and clothing.
+Although ARCDOs are mainly issued for lodging for the victims, they are also issued for items such as groceries and clothing.
 A vendor that accepts an ARCDO submits a copy of the invoice or receipt showing what was purchased by the victim, along with a copy of the ARCDO, to the ARC.
 (Note: If the purchase was for less than $25 or was for groceries, a copy of the invoice or receipt is not required to be sent along with the ARCDO.)
 The ARC then sends a check to the vendor to pay for the purchase.

 Purchases made using ARCDOs, as described above, are not subject to Wisconsin sales or use tax since these purchases are made by the ARC.
 The vendor should keep a copy of the ARCDO and receipt and indicate the ARC's Certificate of Exempt Status (CES) number on the receipt to prove that the sale qualifies for exemption from Wisconsin sales and use tax.
 The CES number for the ARC is contained in the merchant instructions for the ARCDO.